RayHightower/troop534/source/_posts/2014-05-02-the-worlds-strictest-parents-barbados.markdown

 comments: true
 categories:
 ---
-Two British teenagers enjoy rule-breaking behavior in their home country.
+In this video, two British teenagers enjoy rule-breaking behavior in their home country.
 Their parents send them to live with a strict family in Barbados.
 The predictable conflict proves interesting.

 Warning: The video contains some profanity and adult subjects.
 Worth watching.
 <!--more-->